 All disclosures mandated by this paragraph must comply with the requirements of Rule 26(a)(2).
-There shall be no third round of rebuttal expert reports.
 Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general discovery cutoff if no one deposes the expert.
 Any employee of a party who will be offering expert opinions during any phase of this case must comply with all of these disclosure requirements.
 Failure to comply with these deadlines and procedures could result in the court striking the testimony of a party's experts pursuant to Rule 37.
-The parties may agree between themselves to modify these deadlines and procedures .
+The parties may modify these deadlines and procedures only by unanimous agreement or by court order.

-3. Deadline for Filing Dispositive Motions: October 25, 2013
+7. Deadline for filing dispositive motions: October 18, 2013